 Description: The Kentucky Counter Drug Ribbon is a light green with two vertical yellow stripes.

 Kentucky State Active Duty Ribbon

-The Kentucky State Active Duty Ribbon may be awarded to members of the Kentucky National Guard who honorably served three or more consecutive days on state active duty during a disaster, civil disturbance, or other special duty.
+The Kentucky State Active Duty Ribbon may be awarded to members of the Kentucky National Guard who honorably served three or more consecutive days on state active duty during a disaster, civil disturbance, or declarations of emergency designated by the Governor of Kentucky.
 For each succeeding period that justifies the award of a decoration, a bronze oak leaf cluster will be awarded.
 One silver oak leaf cluster replaces 5 bronze oak leaf clusters and is worn to the wearer's right of bronze oak leaf clusters on the same ribbon.